Schnoeff/Data-centric-milestone-project/README.md

 * [MongoDB] (https://www.mongodb.com/)
   * I Utilised MongoDB as my storage database as i felt it was well suited for my website and i had the most knowledge with at the time.

+* [Flask]
+  * I used Flask dynamically generate pages and content within the application.

+* [PyMongo]
+  * I used Pymongo connect and interact with data to and from my MongoD database.

 * [Python]
   * I used the python language to construct my app with the use of Flask and Py-Mongo together.